godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`Color<class_Color>` **editors/3d_gizmos/gizmo_colors/instantiated**

-The color override to use for 3D editor gizmos if the :ref:`Node3D<class_Node3D>` in question is part of an instanced scene file (from the perspective of the current scene).
+The color override to use for 3D editor gizmos if the :ref:`Node3D<class_Node3D>` in question is part of an instantiated scene file (from the perspective of the current scene).

 ----